Covid 19 coronavirus: PM Jacinda Ardern says virus is 'currently eliminated' as NZ emerges from level 4

 She said the Ministry of Health has the ability to make as many as 10,000 calls a day, if required.

-If fact, Bloomfield said he was "very confident" that his Ministry has reached the gold standard when it comes to its contact tracing abilities.
+If fact, Bloomfield said he was "very confident" that his ministry has reached the gold standard when it comes to its contact-tracing abilities.

 As the Government does its part, Ardern called on New Zealanders the "team of five million" – to do theirs.